Distributionally robust Kalman filtering with volatility uncertainty: Problem formulation

 \subsection{Distributionally robust framework}

-If the true model for the system is the linear Gaussian state-space model \eqref{state}-\eqref{measure} with known covariance matrices $B_t$ and $D_t$, then the Kalman filter is optimal in terms of MMSE \eqref{mmse}.
-However, in practice, the state and measurement covariance matrices are often unknown, leading to large estimation errors or even divergence in the Kalman filter's output.
-Additionally, the covariance $\Sigma_{t-1}$ of the previous estimate can also be misspecified and exhibits estimation errors.
+Under the linear state-space model \eqref{state}-\eqref{measure} with known noise covariance matrices $Q_t$ and $R_t$, the Kalman filter is the optimal estimator in terms of the MMSE \eqref{mmse} when $\{w_t\}$ and $\{v_t\}$ are Gaussian, zero-mean, uncorrelated, and white.
+If $\{w_t\}$ and $\{v_t\}$ are not Gaussian, please refer to \cite[p.130]{simon2006optimal} and \cite[Theorem 2.1, p.47]{anderson1979} for a discussion on the properties of the Kalman filter.
+Additionally, \cite{idan2010cauchy,idan2013multivariate} demonstrate the optimality of the Cauchy estimator in a Cauchy environment.
+However, in practical scenarios, the user-specified $Q_t$ and $R_t$ may not accurately represent the true covariance matrices, potentially resulting in model misspecification or even divergence in the Kalman filter.
+Additionally, the covariance $\Sigma_{t-1}$ of the previous estimate can also be misspecified and contribute to the estimation errors.

-A widely-used methodology to incorporate robustness is to consider some close but different distributions as alternatives to the reference model.
-In this paper, we consider alternative models that are still linear and Gaussian, given by
+To enhance robustness, a commonly adopted approach involves considering alternative distributions similar to, but distinct from, the reference model.
+In this study, we explore alternative models that remain linear and Gaussian, as expressed by

-Unlike the approach in \cite{nips2018kalman}, we assume that there is no uncertainty in the transition matrix $A_t$ and the observation matrix $C_t$.
-This assumption is reasonable in some applications, such as target tracking and pairs trading, where the $A_t$ and $C_t$ are easier to obtain.
-Knowledge of the drifts can exclude some conservative cases.
+Unlike the approach in \cite{nips2018kalman}, we assume no uncertainty exists in the state matrix $A_t$ and observation matrix $C_t$.
+This assumption is valid in some applications, such as target tracking and pairs trading, where $A_t$ and $C_t$ are easy to obtain.